Posted: Tuesday, 9/27/16 @ 11am EST

 Updated: Thursday, 7/20/17 @ 11am EST

 As you may already know, a solar panel system is good for the environment, but it has always been thought of as expensive to install and maintain.
-The reality is that the costs of installing and maintaining such a system are falling every day.
-Over the years it has become an increasingly affordable and easy to maintain alternative source of electricity.
+The reality is that the costs associated with installing and maintaining such a system are falling every day.
+But over the last decade, solar photovoltaic systems have become an increasingly affordable and easy to maintain alternative source of electricity.

 The primary costs for solar electricity are those associated with products and installation.
 Converting a residential home to a solar residential home can run the owner an average of $35,000-$50,000 depending on what kind of system is purchased and how large their estimated energy needs are.
-Keep in mind, with a 30% federal tax credit, $1,000 state tax credit, Solar Renewable Energy Credits and net metering, payback is usually within 3-7 years.
+Keep in mind, with a 30% federal tax credit, Massachusetts' SMART incentives, and net metering, payback is usually within 3-7 years.

-To better compare solar electricity costs, it's important to compare it what people are paying for traditional electricity.
+To better compare solar electricity costs, it's important to consider what people are paying for traditional electricity.
 Understandably, the price of electricity varies from state to state, but it is still helpful to think about nationwide averages.
-The average price per kWh is highest in Hawaii at ~$0.2867 per kilowatt hour (kWh), and the lowest in Louisiana at $0.0834 kWh.
-The average U.S. household pays $0.109 kWh, for an average monthly electricity use of 911kWh, with a bill of $99.30 before taxes and fees.
-Keep in mind, in Massachusetts, the average price per kWh is $0.1969, making an average bill about $179.38, almost double that of the national average.
-(Updated 7/20/17; Source: https://www.electricchoice.com/electricity-prices-by-state/).
+The average price per kWh is highest in Hawaii at ~$0.2605 per kilowatt hour (kWh), and the lowest in Louisiana at $0.0779 kWh.
+The average U.S. household pays $0.105 kWh, for an average monthly electricity use of 867kWh, with a bill of $91.03 before taxes and fees.

 Solar energy can offset these costs tremendously.
 When Boston Solar evaluates homes, we take a look at the roof (pitch & azimuth) and your electricity bill and are seeking to offset your electricity costs as close to 100% as possible.

-There are minimal to no maintenance costs.
-A properly installed solar system does not require much maintenance.
-Over the course of its 30 year average life, there are few ongoing costs associated with the system as a whole.
-Examples of these costs could be monitoring issues, wire maintenance (maybe a squirrel ate through a wire) or the inverter not communicating.
+A properly installed solar system requires little to no maintenance.
+Over the course of its 25-30 year average life, there are few ongoing costs associated with the system as a whole.
+Examples of these costs could be monitoring issues, wire maintenance (maybe a squirrel ate through a wire) or the inverter is not communicating.
 A quick call to Boston Solar will help you evaluate whether or not this would require us to be on site.

 Anyone who has considered going solar or who has gone solar consider the initial capital and subsequent negligible maintenance costs of a solar panel system to be worth the investment.
 Although there is an initial upfront investment (financing options are available), technology advancements and increasingly available equipment decrease these costs every day.
 As new systems are designed to be even more energy efficient and last longer than 30 years, the kWh cost will continue to decrease, and it will continue to be a practical way to enjoy consistent and reliable green energy.